-Restcomm enables apps to implement intelligent Automatic Call Distribution (ACD) based on real time enriched information about the background of the callers, such as language, skills, time of the day and location.
+Restcomm enables apps to implement intelligent Automatic Call Distribution (ACD) based on real-time information about the background of the callers.
+Features such as language, skills, time of the day and location can be easily implemented.

-Telestax leads the open source projects implementing three key Java SIP standards: JAIN SIP (JSR 32) and SIP Servlets (JSR 289, JSR 359), as well as JAIN SLEE (JSR 240) with SIP Resource Adaptor.
+Telestax leads the open source projects implementing three key Java SIP standards.
+Standards include JAIN SIP (JSR 32) and SIP Servlets (JSR 289, JSR 359), as well as JAIN SLEE (JSR 240) with SIP Resource Adaptor.

 Super charge your development time to get advanced services to market